-Nightshade veggies are not bad for you necessarily, but they do contain compounds called lectins.
+Nightshade veggies are not necessarily bad for you, but they do contain compounds called lectins.
 These are proteins, found in meat too, or enzymes that are found in many different kinds of foods.
 In fact, lectins are found in our bodies too.
-These proteins are unique to the ones found in meat and muscle because they have sugars attached to them which means they can bind cells together.
+These proteins are unique to those found in meat and muscle because they have sugars attached to them, which means they can bind cells together.

 Experts believe that some are harmful because lectins can stick the cells in our body together.
 This could cause potential damage and pain, like arthritis.
 But this isn’t necessarily true because the process of cooking breaks down these lectins, which takes away the risk of any kind of damage.
 Remember that not every item of food contains the same potency of nutrients as another.
 This means that tomatoes and capsicums might contain a lot fewer lectins than red kidney beans, which you should eat cooked in any case.